-If we previously approved coverage for a service but then decided to change or stop the service before the authorization period expired, you can ask to continue your benefits during Medicare Level 2 appeals in some cases.
+If we decide to change or stop coverage for a service that was previously approved, you can ask to continue your benefits during Level 2 Appeals in some cases.

-- If your problem is about a service primarily covered by Medicare only, your benefits for that service will not continue during the Level 2 appeal process with the Independent Review Entity (IRE). - If your problem is about a service primarily covered by both Medicare and Medicaid, your benefits for that service will continue during the Level 2 appeal process with the IRE.
+- If your problem is about a service primarily covered by Medicaid only, you can ask to continue your benefits during Level 2 appeals.
+You or your authorized representative must ask for a State Hearing before the later of the following to continue the service during the State Hearing: - Within 15 calendar days of the mailing date of our letter telling you that we denied your Level 1 appeal; or - The intended effective date of the action. - If your problem is about a service primarily covered by Medicare only, your benefits for that service will not continue during the Level 2 appeal process with the Independent Review Entity (IRE). - If your problem is about a service primarily covered by both Medicare and Medicaid, your benefits for that service will automatically continue during the Level 2 appeal process with the IRE.
+If you also ask for a State Hearing, you can continue your - ?